Europe and US reveal opening Ryder Cup pairings

 "They are fearless.
 They are motivated.
 They have a lot of good energy and everyone feels like they are playing well so I am very excited."

-Donald has also opted to play another rookie in the foursomes, partnering Austria's Sepp Straka with Ireland's Shane Lowry.
+Donald has also opted to play another rookie in the arguably tougher alternate shot foursomes, partnering Austria's Sepp Straka with Ireland's Shane Lowry.
 They take on Rickie Fowler and Collin Morikawa.

 He also says he will use all 12 of his players on the opening day.